morganem0/py-workshop-DLF2019/notebook_markdown/py_workshop_notebook.md

 ```

     here's a line of python code output.

 ```python

 ```

-## Example 1: Explore a Dataset with pandas<a name="md1"></a>
+## Metadata Example 1: Explore a Dataset with pandas<a name="md1"></a>

+This example walks through getting oriented with using python/pandas for viewing and analysing descriptive metadata files.

+In this scenario we are working with a small group of metadata files that have varied sets of inconsistently organized fields.

+We will import metadata from csv and tsv files, exclude empty and/or irrelevant fields from our dataframes, and identify a few relevant fields to focus on for assessment, selecting the same set of fields from each collection.

+**Learning objectives in this example:**

-The first example script demonstrates importing the pandas library, reading a data file into a dataframe, and using basic pandas functions for exploring the dataset.
+* reading a data file into a dataframe
+* creating dataframes with differently delimited data
+* assessing overall size and contents of the dataframe
+* selecting relevant columns to include for a task
+* identifying and changing datatypes

 #### Import libraries for Python

-Importing the libraries loads them into memory so that Python can use them.
+Importing libraries loads them into memory so that Python can use them.

+Libraries provide specific methods for particular kinds of work.

 We are importing:
 * the pandas data analysis library
 * `os` for working with files and directories
 * `matplotlib` for generating some basic graphs from data

-Lastly, setting `%matplotlib inline` allows plots to render within the notebook.
+Setting `%matplotlib inline` allows plots to render within the notebook.